aknarang03/CS450-Final-Project/README.md

 final- contains the final product, as well as the payload to reverse it.

+final firefox only- only configures / reverses configurations for Firefox.

+final chrome only- only configures / reverses configurations for Chrome.

 final parts- payloads used in the final product.

 ducky tests- preliminary tests that were done with USB rubber ducky.